 Introducing Gracedark: A New Compass for Epic Fantasy

 In recent times, truth has become something of a personal accessory.
-It’s like a class ring we customize based on our likings, activities, and perceived identity.
 Your truth is your truth, and my truth is mine.
 Man has become the measure of all things—the sole author of his own narrative.
+But what happens when we come to the end of ourselves?
+When the winds turn, the waters rise, and the only thing keeping us afloat are our own flailing arms?

 This is why I write Gracedark.

-If Grimdark gives us the cynicism of the storm and Nobledark gives us the willpower to outlast it, Gracedark gives us the lifeline when our own strength is exhausted.
+If Grimdark gives us the cynicism of the storm and Nobledark gives us the willpower to outlast it, Gracedark gives us the lifeline when our own strength is finally exhausted.

-This is the heartbeat of my work in Project Kairos, the Epic Gracedark Fantasy currently taking shape on my desk.
-While the heroes in my pages wield their own formidable grit, I do not write to glorify them.
+This is the heartbeat of my work with Project Kairos, the Epic Gracedark Fantasy currently taking shape on my desk.
+While the heroes wield their own formidable grit, I do not write to glorify them.
 Instead, I write to glorify that which is greater than heroes.
 In Project Kairos, God—named Ahvi—is not a distant force on the fringes of the story.
 He is intimately entwined in the characters' lives, shaping the world even as they exercise their own agency, wrestling through choices with dire, lasting consequences.

 And it is exactly that moral bankruptcy that reveals the true magnitude of grace.

-When the Light finally breaks through the darkness in Project Kairos, it doesn't just offer a comfortable, buttoned-up redemption.
+When the light finally breaks through the darkness in Project Kairos, it doesn't just offer a comfortable, buttoned-up redemption.
 It requires costly, world-altering choices.
 It looks like choosing to heal an enemy instead of taking well-deserved vengeance.
 It means setting aside deep-seated prejudice to pull someone back from the brink of self-destruction.
 It is the scandalous act of forgiving the one holding a blade to your throat.

 These are hard truths to handle.
-They require writing a world in which the grime is not scrubbed away for the sake of theological politeness or palatability.
-If we sanitize the darkness, we dilute the grace.
+They require writing a world in which the grime is not scrubbed away for the sake of politeness or palatability.
+If we sanitize the corruption, we dilute the grace.
 If we cannot see the depth of the ruin, we will never understand what the rescuing reach of a Savior truly costs.

 Read the Gracedark Ethos Statement